governance-foundation/governance.foundation/_gxp/diagrams/20-questions.md

-# Questions
+---
+layout: single
+title: "Questions"
+permalink: /gxp/diagrams/questions
+author: max
+comments: true
+categories:
+  - governance
+  - foundation
+tags:
+  - tools
+---

-Following is a list of that organisations face and need to be able to answer with help of people.
+Following is a list of that organisations face and need to be able to answer with the help of people.

-## Organisaiton
+## Organisation

 * How buerecratic is my organisaiton?
 * Do we have a politics problem, that deviates our people from our mission? - Measure of claims by resource